Abstract nouns in English: Usage, examples and exercises

 by Johnny Jacks

-When learning about nouns, you will surely be confused by the concept of abstract nouns as well as how to use it in English.
-Don’t worry because the following article of Monkey will help you recognize how to use abstract nouns in the tests.
+When learning about nouns, you will undoubtedly encounter confusion regarding the concept of abstract nouns and their usage in English.
+However, there is no need to worry, as the following article from Monkey will help you understand how to utilize abstract nouns in examinations.

 Definition: What is an abstract noun?

-Concept: Abstract nouns or Abstract Nouns are nouns that refer to things and phenomena that can be identified by feeling, feeling, but not through the senses such as seeing, touching, hearing, tasting.
-OK, I can smell it.
+Concept: Abstract nouns, also known as Abstract Nouns, are nouns that denote things and phenomena that can be perceived through emotions and sensations, rather than the traditional senses of sight, touch, hearing, and taste.
+“Okay, I can smell it.”

 Types of abstract nouns